FrankHassanabad/suricata-sample-data/README.md

 2522000-2525999 Tor Relay Nodes List (NOT Exit nodes) Updated Daily -- TorRules
 ```

-# Simple command line tips and tricks with a eve.json
+# Command line jq tips and tricks with a eve.json

 Install [jq](https://stedolan.github.io/jq/) and go to a working directory that contains
 an eve file.